Ki11erRabbit/USB-device-watcher/README.md

 CMD to be executed when no longer plugged in
 ```
 Comments can included by begining a line with a `#` (hash symbol, pound sign, etc).
 Comments cannot be on the same line as the ids or commands.
 Newlines are ignored but can be included for better readability.
+By default the device limit is 50 devices but that can be changed by editing `MAXDEVICES`.

 ### Example Configuration File
 ```